localstack/docs/content/en/academy/localstack-developement/lesson-6/index.md

 linkTitle: "Security Testing with IAM Policy Stream"
 weight: 6
 description: >
-  In this video, we'll talk about IAM policy Stream.
+  In this video, we'll talk about the IAM policy Stream.
 When developing an application, we often need access to AWS resources like DynamoDB, RDS, etc. To grant this access, we create IAM roles and assign permissions through policies.
-Determining these policies can be challenging — IAM policy stream simplifies this task by identifying the necessary permissions for your cloud applications.
+Determining these policies can be challenging — the IAM policy stream simplifies this task by identifying the necessary permissions for your cloud applications.
 length: 02:56
 leadimage: iam-policy-stream.png
 videoUrl: https://www.youtube.com/embed/TOBLG2Z6xAM?si=Lk6P7j7VpMQoob0F